How to Mind Map

 9. Draw a line under these themes names using a line of the same length.
 Word length should equal line length.
 An extra line disconnects thoughts, length accentuates the connection.

-10. Connect the main branches to the central image / topic. works by association.
+10. Connect the main branches to the central image / topic.
+The brain works by association.
 It likes to link two (or three, or four) things together.
 Connecting branches helps understand and remember connections more easily.

 a) Use curved and straight lines.
 Curved lines give visual rhythm and variety and so are easier to remember.